immcantation/igphyml/docs/usage/dowser.rst

 In either case, IgPhyML will need to either have already been compiled from source code or contained within the Docker container.

-While :ref:`BuildTrees <BuildTrees-processing>` currently offers more direct options, and masks codons split by V-gene reference alignment, these features under in development within Dowser.
+While :ref:`BuildTrees <igphyml-buildtrees>` currently offers more building and model options, and also masks codons split by V-gene reference alignment, these features also under in development within Dowser and should be available soon.